ScreamZ/kuzzle-guide/source/includes/user_guide/_04-filters.md

 ### bool

-A filter that matches documents matching boolean combinations of other queries.
+A filter matching documents matching boolean combinations of other queries.

 Given the following documents: